rikukissa/typehole/README.md

 # Typehole 🕳

+Bring your runtime values an inch closer to your type definitions

-Generate TypeScript interfaces for API requests and other unknown types at runtime.
+Generate TypeScript interfaces for API requests and other unknown types at runtime based on actual values.
 This plugin is still very experimental, so please expect and report issues.

 ## Features